 In the travel industry, data can be used to make creative decisions which can be game-changing, including the use of geotargeting, using location and other behaviours.
 An example of this involves having localised, unique social media accounts for each store across the country.
 By doing this, highly relevant content can be provided to your customers.

 When it comes to planning a travel campaign, timing and intent is key.
 You need to fully understand the audience you are targeting and the timing in which they are most likely to hear your message.
-Find out more about our digital marketing & travel services here.
+Find out more about our travel marketing services here.